4-sulfobenzoate 3,4-dioxygenase

-The 4 substrates of this enzyme are 4-sulfobenzoate, NADH, H^{+}, and O_{2}, whereas its 3 products are 3,4-dihydroxybenzoate, sulfite, and NAD^{+}.
+The four substrates of this enzyme are 4-sulfobenzoic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen and a proton.
+Its products are protocatechuic acid (3,4-dihydroxybenzoic acid), NAD^{+}, and sulfurous acid.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
+This enzyme is an oxidoreductase, which uses molecular oxygen as oxidant and incorporates its atoms into the starting material.
 The systematic name of this enzyme class is 4-sulfobenzoate,NADH:oxygen oxidoreductase (3,4-hydroxylating, sulfite-forming).
 Other names in common use include 4-sulfobenzoate dioxygenase, and 4-sulfobenzoate 3,4-dioxygenase system.
-This enzyme participates in 2,4-dichlorobenzoate degradation.
-It has 3 cofactors: iron, FMN, and Iron-sulfur.
+It participates in toluene degradation and is an iron–sulfur protein that uses flavin mononucleotide as a cofactor.